StephanRaab/FIDE-Chess-Data/README.md

 I chose to work on this project because of several reasons:

 - Chess players like to see visuals of themselves, friends, competitors, top players and players across various demographics.
+I wanted to provide these visuals.
 - I wanted to improve my skills in at least 1 or 2 programming languages.
-- I take an interest in any data about chess that has not been extensively analyzed.
+- I've always taken an interest in any data about chess that has not been extensively analyzed.
+My curiosity drives me.

 ---